 Dialog Editor (C++)

-One of the first steps in making a new dialog box (or dialog box template) is adding controls to the dialog box.
-In the Dialog editor, you can arrange controls to fit a certain size, shape, or alignment, or you can move them around to work within the dialog box.
+One of the first steps in making a new dialog box or dialog box template, is adding controls.
+In the Dialog Editor, you can arrange controls to fit a certain size, shape, or alignment, or you can move them around to work within the dialog box.
 It's also easy to delete a control.

 You can store a dialog box as a template so you can reuse it.
 You can also easily switch between designing the dialog box and editing the code that implements it.